DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **End Times MCM** - Lock the slider to not be tempted to change the final date all time.
 I think one in-game year (approximately 18 real life days) is good enough (and even feels right somehow) to stop Alduin and to do many other things in between saving the world for the first time.
-And don't worry - the game won't end if you will kill Alduin.
+And don't worry - the game won't end if you kill Alduin.
 Also disable the spell and countdown as those are pretty annoying.
 You can always enter into MCM again to see how much time you have left.